sylviacheong/project/README.md

 - Run the playbook, and navigate to the target machine to check that the installation worked as expected.

 URL: http://ELK-Server_Public_IP:5601

+The step by step images are captured in the New_images folder.